microsoft/msticpy/docs/source/data_acquisition/DataProv-Cybereason.rst

 Running pre-defined queries
 ---------------------------

-In order to run pre-defined query , execute with the name either by setting values for arguments if available or run with default arguments.
+In order to run pre-defined query, call the provider followed by the query name.
+Pre-defined queries can be run with either values specified as arguments or run with default arguments.

 For more information , refer to the documentation :ref:`Running a pre-defined query <data_acquisition/dataproviders:running a pre-defined query>`